rewks/tidbits/README.md

 # tidbits
 Collection of small miscellaneous and/or interesting stuff that I might need again

+### MaliciousCopyPaste.html
+Small javascript PoC to hijack victims clipboard when they copy from site.

 ### RPyCenum.py
 Script to pull some info out of RPC services.
 Written ages ago to deal with an HTB box that closed connections very quickly, cant remember which.